unicef-polymer/etools-ajax/README.md

 * csrfCheck - String, default: 'enabled' - if set to 'disabled' will remove x-csrftoken header from request

-* debounceTime - Number, default: 300 (milliseconds)
+* debounceTime - Number, default: 300 (milliseconds); if is set to 0, debounce is disabled

 * endpoint - Object, default: null